 It’s not always easy to receive the gold you’ve earned in the Sunflower State.
 Kansas, like all other states, has mechanics lien laws to help construction workers and suppliers like you get paid.
 Like all other states, Kansas mechanics lien and Kansas construction lien laws are also confusing and complicated.
 So you need to know how the law works to be able to properly file a Kansas lien and protect your right to be paid.
-Here are 5 things you need to know about the Kansas lien laws as reported to NLB busy our network of construction attorneys and construction lawyers to successfully file your next lien.
+Here are 5 things you need to know about the Kansas lien laws as reported to NLB busy our network of Kansas construction attorneys and Kansas construction lawyers to successfully file your next lien.

 WHO CAN FILE A KANSAS MECHANICS LIEN

 Generally, every state has laws that limit who can file a mechanics lien and a payment bond claim, and Kansas liens are not the same to perfect.
 You need to know how and when to take the required steps.
 The pre-lien or preliminary notice requirements are different for each state on Private, Public, and Federal Projects.
 When you send the notice to the owner, preliminary notice, or pre-lien notices are also different for a supplier, sub, GC, or design professional.

 SCHEDULE A NO-COST INITIAL CALL WITH NLB’S GENERAL COUNSEL TO GET STARTED

 National Lien & Bond professional lien providers and Kansas construction lawyers have helped subs and suppliers get paid on over 26,000 projects since 1986.
 NLB is here to help you learn what steps you need to take and when to send a notice or lien to secure your job funds on every project.

 When you download a summary that may not be current or the deadlines and steps are confusing to follow.
 NLB offers every sub and supplier the ability to get answers you need to get paid!